-Many people are unsure what is better for their lawn, granular or liquid fertiliser.
-Fertilising is a very important aspect of lawn care, so it’s important to understand the benefits of each and the correct time to use them on your particular lawn variety, whether it’s Sir Walter DNA Certified Buffalo, Eureka Premium VG Kikuyu, Tif Tuf Bermuda, or any other species.
+Many people are still determining which is better for their lawn; granular or liquid fertiliser.
+Fertilising is an essential aspect of lawn care, so it’s important to understand the benefits of each and the correct time to use them on your particular lawn variety, whether it’s Sir Walter DNA Certified Buffalo, Eureka Premium VG Kikuyu, Tiftuf Bermuda, or any other species.

 Granular fertilisers are extremely popular and easy to apply.
 Because plant roots can only take up nutrients in liquid form, granular fertilisers must break down and dissolve in water within the soil before they can be absorbed.
 This means they deliver nutrients so much more slowly than liquid fertilisers – but the flip side is that the nutrients will be delivered over a longer period of time.

 Granulated fertiliser will provide consistent delivery of nutrients over about an 8-week period.
 This is its biggest benefit, as it sustains better lawn health in the long term.
 The long duration of action makes maintaining your fertiliser program easy: all you need to do is apply the correct amount of granular fertiliser for your lawn every 2–3 months.

 How much granular fertiliser should I use?

 The amount of granular fertiliser to use depends on various factors, including the type of fertiliser, the specific nutrient requirements of your plants, the size of the area being fertilised, and the soil conditions.
 It's important to read and follow the instructions provided by the fertiliser manufacturer for accurate application rates.

 Can you dissolve granular fertiliser in water?

 Generally, water-soluble granular fertiliser products are designed to dissolve readily in water, while some slow-release or coated granular fertilisers are intended for gradual release and may not dissolve completely.
 These slow-release fertilisers are typically designed for application directly to the soil surface.